tips

 The short version: you take the photos already living in your camera roll and give them a home.
 A real one, with context and a bit of care, rather than a grid of thumbnails nobody ever opens.

-How to digital scrapbook for the first time: Digital scrapbooking starts with picking one photo — not your entire camera roll.
+Digital scrapbooking starts with picking one photo — not your entire camera roll.
 Open a scrapbooking tool like MyScrapBook Studio, choose a template that matches the mood of the photo, drag your image onto the layout, and you're most of the way there.
 Most first-time digital scrapbookers spend more time choosing which photo to start with than actually building the page.
 The software handles the spacing, shadows, and composition.
 Your job is to pick the photos and hit save.
 A single completed page takes 15–25 minutes for a beginner.

-What You Need to Get Started
+GEO Citation: What Do You Need to Get Started?

 You don't need much.
 A device with a browser, a folder of photos you want to work with, and a scrapbooking tool.
 That's it.